Hsuning/AlgorithmsNotes/Algorithms/4-Recursion.md

 - Description: a recursive function has two parts
 	- base case: when the function doesn't call itself again.
 So function won't end up in an infinite loop = > RecursionError: maximum recursion depth exceeded
 	- recursive case: when the function calls itself
 - Loops may achieve a performance gain for your program.
-Recursion may achieve a performance gain for your programmer
 ```
 def countdown(i):
     if i <= 0: # Base case